Search by name, year or event

 1601 - Earl of Essex is executed for leading a revolt against Elizabeth.

-1601 - A Poor Law is passed introducing a poor relief rate on property owners.
+1601 - Poor Law is passed introducing a poor relief rate on property owners.

 1601 - First performance of Shakespeare’s Hamlet.